@font-face{ font-family: Times New Roman; }

 He felt it with the tip of his finger, and smudged it on his cheek.

-What became of Kuelaynleoui's memory to him is faceless.
-He cannot remember what they wore, or what they looked like, apart from their hair and kind personality.
+What became of Kuelaynleoui's memory to him is now faceless.
+He cannot remember what they wore, or what they looked like, apart from their kind personality.
 He would never understand why his body chose to react that way.
 He moved on easily, but they would stick in his memory.

 * * *